eCook Meal

 BUILD THE CURRY BASE

 Place a pan over a medium heat with a drizzle of oil.
-When hot, fry the diced onion for 3-4 minutes until soft and translucent, shifting occasionally.
-Stir through the grated garlic and ginger, the chopped tomato, and the sliced chilli to taste.
+When hot, fry the diced Onion for 3-4 minutes until soft and translucent, shifting occasionally.
+Stir through the grated Garlic and ginger, the chopped tomato, and the sliced Chilli to taste.
 Cook for 6-8 minutes until the tomato is soft.

 TIME TO GET SAUCY